 Don’t let foot injuries keep you from your fitness resolutions

-(Reston, Manassas, and Leesburg, VA – 11/3/17) -- In the New Year, don’t forget to keep your feet in tip-top shape while following through with your resolutions to get fit.
-Northern Virginian foot and ankle surgeon Steven Gordon, DPM, FACFAS, offers tips for foot safety while at the gym.
+Reston, Manassas, and Leesburg Virginia --In the New Year, don’t forget to keep your feet in tip-top shape while following through with your resolutions to get fit.
+Reston, Manassas, and Leesburg foot and ankle surgeon Steven Gordon DPM, AACFAS, offers tips for foot safety while at the gym.

 Start new workouts gradually— Increase your stamina and the length of your workouts gradually to avoid overuse injuries such as stress fractures or tendon strains and sprains.
 Stretching your muscles before and after workouts also helps prevent these types of injuries.
 “If you do feel you’ve sprained your ankle, be sure to seek treatment right away,” Dr. Gordon, a member of the American College of Foot and Ankle Surgeons explains.
 “Untreated or repeated ankle sprains may lead to chronic ankle instability, a condition that causes persistent pain and a ‘giving way’ of the ankle.”